 In India, 20.55 lakh tons of blackgram are produced on 33.08 lakh hectares of land.
 With 6.45 lakh hectares and 4.42 lakh tons produced, Madhya Pradesh leads the field in both area and output.
 Uttar Pradesh is the second-largest producer of this crop, with 3.91 lakh hectares and 1.87 lakh tons produced [4].
 India is the largest producer as well as the consumer of pulses accounting for more than 70 percent of global production.
 Blackgram ranks fourth in position after Bengal gram, red gram, green gram and cultivated in India.
 Though, India ranks first globally in terms of area and production of pulses, having superior nutritional quality over the cereals and being well adapted under local conditions.
 Low output may be caused by a number of issues, including the poor harvest index, the lack of location-specific cultivars that can be grown year-round, and the susceptibility to biotic and abiotic (heat, drought, and pre-harvest sprouting) factors.

 Among the several illnesses that restrict the formation of blackgrams.
-One of the factors responsible for the poor productivity of Blackgram is lack of stable cultivars Hence improvement of blackgram is an important task for pulse breeders [5].
+One of the factors responsible for the poor productivity of Blackgram is lack of stable cultivars.
+Hence improvement of blackgram is an important task for pulse breeders [5].
 The improvement of crop mainly depends in the degree of genetic variability and the degree to which the deciding characteristics are passed down from one generation to the next generation.
 The strength and direction of the relationship between yield components are shown by correlation coefficients [6].
 In order to create productive genotypes, character association aids in the formulation of an efficient breeding strategy.
 The yield components that both directly and indirectly affect the yield are identified using path analysis [7].
 In order to discover important features and promising genotypes for increasing blackgram seed yield, the current study was conducted to assess genetic variability, correlation, and path coefficient analysis.

 2. MATERIALS AND METHODS

 The current study was conducted at the Department of Genetics and Plant Breeding's Field Experimentation Center at the Naini Agricultural Institute.
 Sam Higginbottom University of Agriculture.
 Technology and Sciences.
 Allahabad.
 UP during Kharif 2024.
 A randomized block design was adopted with three replications and row to row spacing is 30cm and plant to plant spacing is 10cm with plot size of 1mx1m.
 Twenty genotypes and one control were cultivated during Kharif 2024 in order to investigate the effects of different variables for heritability and genetic divergence on seed yield over time.
-Replication-specific data were gathered for the following thirteen (13) quantitative attributes based on five competitive plants chosen at random from each replication: Days until 50% of the flowers bloom, 50% of the pods set, and the maturity date Height of plant, number of main branches, number of clusters, number of pods, number of seeds, length of pod (cm), seed index, biological yield per plant, harvest index, and seed yield per plant.
+Replication-specific data were gathered for the following thirteen (13) quantitative attributes based on five competitive plants chosen at random from each replication: Days until 50% of the flowers bloom, 50% of the pods set, and the maturity date, height of plant, number of main branches, number of clusters, number of pods, number of seeds, length of pod (cm), seed index, biological yield per plant, harvest index, and seed yield per plant.
 The genotypes utilized in the experiment were listed in Table 1.

 All of the recorded data for the characters under consideration were analyzed for variance using the formula.
-Additionally, the genetic parameters Genotypic coefficient of variance (GCV), Phenotypic coefficient of variance (PCV) were calculated using Johnson, Burton and Devane's formula excluded heritability (in the broadest sense), genetic advance as percent of mean, and correlation analysis were carried out by using the appropriate statistical procedure [8].
+Additionally, the genetic parameters as Genotypic coefficient of variance (GCV) and Phenotypic coefficient of variance (PCV) were calculated using Johnson, Burton and Devane's formula excluded heritability (in the broadest sense), genetic advance as percent of mean, and correlation analysis were carried out by using the appropriate statistical procedure [8].
 Al-Jibouri recommended methods were used to calculate correlation. while the analysis was carried out as per the procedures suggested by Wright and Dewey & Lu [9,10,11]

 Table 1.
 List of 20 genotype of blackgram used in the present experiment